kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 Note: versions specified in these announcements may not include bug fixes made in more recent versions so it is recommended that the most recent versions are used when updating deployments.
+ - *March 3rd, 2022* `protected: false` disables branch protection.
+Not to manage branch protection by branchprotector is expressed by `unmanaged: true`.
+It fixes [the ambiguous semantics](https://github.com/kubernetes/test-infra/issues/14575) of `projected: false`.
  - *February 22nd, 2022* Since prow version `v20220222-acb5731b85`, the
    entrypoint container in a prow job will run as `--copy-mode-only`, instead of `/bin/cp /entrypoint /tools/entrypoint`.
 Entrypoint images before the mentioned version